sfhacks/Virtual-Reality-Drone/README.md

   * Video -- The neccessary components to broadcast the drone's video feed onto the computer's localhost

-  * PS3 -- The eccessary components to control the drone with a PS3 dualshock controller
+  * PS3 -- The neccessary components to control the drone with a PS3 dualshock controller

 ### Neccessary Hardware/Software